 The Humboldt-Institut Berlin-Mitte is located in the central district and has an underground garage where students may park for a fee.
 Public street parking is also available nearby.

 The school is located directly next to the S-Bahn (suburban train) station Nordbahnhof.
 The next U-Bahn (subway, metro) station Naturkundemuseum (natural history museum) is about 500 meters away.
 By tram, the Berlin Hauptbahnhof (central train station) can be reached within seven minutes.

-If students wish to be picked up from the airport, we can arrange an airport transfer service for a fee from and to one of the Berlin airports: Berlin-Tegel (TXL), Berlin-Schönefeld (SXF) or Berlin Brandenburg (BER).
+If students wish to be picked up from the airport, we can arrange an airport transfer service for a fee from and to Berlin Brandenburg airport (BER).